About Us

 Ensemble Members

-David Chrzanowski David Chrzanowski (ensemble member on leave) played Captain Jack Absolute in The Rivals.
+David Chrzanowski David Chrzanowski played Captain Jack Absolute in The Rivals.
 He has worked with Chicago Shakespeare (Macbeth - Short Shakespeare), Victory Gardens (The Wrong War), The Court Theatre (Ma Rainey's Black Bottom), The Goodman, Chicago Children's Theatre, Lifeline, Silk Road Theatre Project, and First Folio Shakespeare.
 Regional work includes stops at Montana Shakespeare in the Parks, Kentucky Shakespeare, Milwaukee Repertory Theater, and the Performance Network in his home town of Ann Arbor, Michigan.
 David is the Lead Teaching Artist for Silk Road Theatre Project and is represented by Shirley Hamilton.

 Devorah Richards Devorah Eizikovic Richards joined Polarity as an Artistic Associate after playing Mrs. Malaprop in The Rivals.
 She is currently developing an original work with American Blues Theater.
 Her recent appearances include: staged readings with Silk Road Theatre Company and Theatre Or's Israeli Play Festival at Victory Gardens, The Glass Menagerie (Oakton Community College), Yerma (Halcyon Theatre), Orpheus Descending (American Theatre Company), Tom Stoppard one-act plays (Piccolo Theatre), The Dresser, (understudy, Steppenwolf).
 Devorah has also appeared in independent films, commercials, industrials and television.